Saturday, July 26, 2008

 He will at least rock the boat some so it may change the outcome.
 Hopefully for the better because the way things have been going I really have not felt good about any candidates so far.
 I feel anything would be better than what we have had the past 8 years.

-On the other hand God forbid, history just might repeat itself and the letter above could be from the Republican John McCain and I can't help but feel that would not be a good thing because everything will stay the same and we the people will not have the change we are seeking.
+On the other hand God forbid, history just might repeat itself and the letter above could be from the Republican John McCain and I can't help but feel that would not be a good thing because everything will

 I have set up a link for anyone who wants to know more about why Ralph Nader is going for his 3rd try just click on the Title (Spoiler?
 Who Knows?) at the top of this posting.